About This Course

 Why choose Bangor University for this course?

-- Ranked 5th in the UK for Research Quality – Complete University Guide 2019
+- 5th in the UK for Research Quality – Complete University Guide 2020

-- 3rd in the UK for Value Added (GUG 2019) demonstrating our ability to help each student achieve their best possible outcome
+- 2nd in the UK for Value Added demonstrating our ability to help each student achieve their best possible outcome - GGUG 2020

-- You’ll be studying at a research-led Sport Science School – 7th in the UK in the most recent governmental assessment (REF 2014)
+- We are internationally renowned for our work in sport science and you’ll be studying at a research-led Sport Science School that was 7thin the UK in the most recent governmental assessment - REF 2014

 - In the Teaching Excellence Framework, Bangor University was the 1st university in Wales to be awarded Gold